cozuya/secret-hitler/CONTRIBUTING_TUTORIAL.md

 ## Step 4: Install dependencies and run code.

 Change directory into your clone (`cd secret-hitler` on all operating systems).
 Run `pnpm install` to install the dependencies.
 Then, run `pnpm dev`.
 A bunch of lines of debug should output.
-Wait for it to tell you `Webpack compiled in <some number> seconds` (may take more than 30 seconds on some computers), then open `localhost:8080` in your browser.
+Wait for Vite to finish the initial build (it will print `built in <some number>ms`, and may take more than 30 seconds on some computers), then open `localhost:8080` in your browser.
 The site should load!
 When entering the game lobby, you'll see a bunch of buttons to log in to testing accounts.
 The accounts don't exist yet.
 Open a new terminal (don't close the one you already have or the site will close) and run `pnpm create-accounts` in the same directory you ran `pnpm dev`.
 If that works, run `pnpm assign-local-mod`.
 Now, Uther is an admin and everything is working!

 ### Issues